Water Pik

-Water Pik, Inc. (also Waterpik) is an American oral health products company based in Fort Collins, Colorado.
-A subsidiary of Church & Dwight, it produces personal and oral health care products such as oral irrigators and pulsating shower heads.
+Water Pik, Inc. (also Waterpik) is an American oral health products company that produces personal and oral health care products such as oral irrigators and pulsating shower heads.
+It is based in Fort Collins, Colorado and is a subsidiary of Church & Dwight.

+Until 2013, Water Pik Technologies, Inc. was a manufacturer of personal care products as well as swimming pool products, which it marketed under the Water Pik, Jandy and Air Energy brands.
+The pool products division, with the Jandy brand, was retained by the Carlyle Group within the "Pool Care" division of Zodiac Marine & Pool, now Zodiac Pool Solutions.

+History

 Waterpik began in 1962 as Aqua Tec Corporation. with the invention of the oral irrigator.
 It was acquired by Teledyne Inc in 1967 and was spun off as a public company, Water Pik Technologies, in 1999.

-It was then bought by the private equity firm Carlyle Group in 2006 in a deal valued at $380 million.
+It was then bought by the private equity firm Carlyle Group and French company Zodiac in 2006 in a deal valued at $380 million.
 At this point Water Pik had six major facilities in the US and Canada.

-Carlyle sold it the following year to EG Capital.
+In 2007, Water Pik's pool equipment division was merged by the Carlyle Group and Zodiac with its marine and pool division to form a new entity called Zodiac Marine & Pool, headquartered in Paris, France.

-In 2012, Waterpik was reported to have 1,400 employees.
-In 2013 it was sold to MidOcean Partners and Vulcan Capital.
+In 2012, Water Pik was reported to have 1,400 employees.
+In 2013, Zodiac Marine & Pool (Carlyle Group) and EG Capital sold their stake in Water Pik (excluding the pool equipment division) to MidOcean Partners and Vulcan Capital.

 In 2017, MidOcean agreed to sell the company for $1 billion to Church & Dwight.
 At the time of the sale announcement, it was reported that the company had "$265 million of revenue in the fiscal year ended June 30, about 70% of which came from its water flosser products".